ArcBees/dev-site/site/src/main/markdown/gwtp/core/presenters/popups.md

 * [Popup slot]({{#gwtp.doc.url.slots}})

 ##Display a Popup Presenter
-The Popup Presenter skips the view's slot methods all together.
-When it is used, it is added directly to the DOM and displayed at the specified location (centered by default).
+The Popup Presenter skips the view's slot methods altogether.
+It will be added directly to the DOM and displayed at the specified location.

 * Example of rendering a popup presenter.